 As it’s best to perform orthodontic treatment in natural teeth, you should get your orthodontic treatment completed first.

 Even if you need a crown before or during orthodontic treatment, you should wait till the braces are taken off.
 During this time, you may get a temporary crown from your dentist.
 But, you must consult with your orthodontist.

 There is a problem regarding bridges.
 It may not be possible to move bridges, as there is more than one tooth that is attached.
 So, can an adult get braces with a bridge?

-When an orthodontist applies force to move them in the desired place, they can be damaged.
-But, he or she needs to move the teeth under bridges, he or she could cut the bridges in section.
+When an orthodontist applies force to move them to the desired place, they can be damaged.
+But, he or she needs to move the teeth under bridges, he or she could cut the bridges into sections.
 That means you have to take a new bridge after completion of orthodontic treatment.

 However, Invisalign or removable teeth aligners can be a great option with teeth with bridges if your problem isn’t so severe (discussed later).

 Should you get a bridge done before or after the braces?

 Because of the facts I have explained, you should get the braces to align your teeth properly first if you have a choice.
 By doing so you can get a good result, as there is no obstacle to move shift a tooth into a new position.

 Before starting the treatment procedure, your orthodontist may tell your dentist to make a temporary crown or pontic in the teeth that need restoration.
 After your braces are removed, you may get a bridge on those teeth.

 But, if you have no other problem, replace the tooth with a dental implant which is much better than a bridge.